nezaboodka/reactronic/README.md

 }

 enum AsyncCalls {
-  Single = 1, // only one can run at a time (default) Rebased = 0, // wait for existing and then rerun current one Relayed = -1, // cancel existing in favor of newer one Concurrent = -2,
+  Prevent = 1, // only one can run at a time (default) Restart = 0, // wait for existing and then rerun current one Relay = -1, // cancel existing in favor of newer one Allow = -2,
 }

 @stateful